tyzen9/docker-piwigo-mysql/README.md

 These are the settings that are used to configure the Piwigo administration console.
 You should use a strong username and password combination here.

 Finally, click `Start Installation` and you Piwigo is set and ready to be used.
 The first thing you will likely want to do is login to the Administration Panel and [import your galleries](https://piwigo.org/doc/doku.php?id=user_documentation:learn:add_picture).

+## Production Deployment using Portainer
+I use [Portainer](https://www.portainer.io/) to manage and orchestrate my Docker resources.
+To deploy this into your Portainer environment:

+1. Prepare a `.env` file for the Portainer environment
+2. In Portainer, choose the Environment to deploy to
+3. In the left menu choose Stacks, then click `+ Add stack`
+4. Choose `Repository` and fill in the required fields (don't forget name at the top)
+5. At the bottom, there is an option to `Load variables from .env file`.
+Click this button and provide the prepared `.env` file for this environment.
+6. Click `Deploy the stack`